Updated: April 7, 2022

 - There is no expectation that Accelerator Awards will be distributed evenly among the CBC institutions.

-- Proposals should show both innovation and scientific merit.
+- Letters of Intent (LOI) should show both innovation and scientific merit.

 - The project should be focused on the development of a therapeutic or associated diagnostic or biomarker, built around a compelling hypothesis and focus on gathering data that advances the hypothesis and discharges key translational risks.

-- Research teams should not already be funded for the same specific aims and/or milestones.
+- Research teams should not already be funded for the same (or closely related) specific aims and/or milestones.

-- Research projects described in Accelerator applications cannot be under review at other funding institutions/agencies to support the same specific aims and/or milestones.
-If parallel funding is being pursued, PI must explicitly describe how the Accelerator Award funding will address unique translational risks.
+- Research projects described in Accelerator applications cannot be under review at other funding institutions/agencies to support the same (or closely related) specific aims and/or milestones.

 - Ongoing and active participation in the CBCAN program is a requirement for Accelerator Award recipients.

 All LOIs MUST be prepared according to the guidelines listed below.
 All pages and documents listed below should be assembled into a SINGLE PDF document in the order listed.
 Portfolios will NOT BE ACCEPTED.

 Name the PDF file with “AA_LOI_” followed by the last name of the PI designated as contact person (e.g., AA_LOI_smith.pdf).